GENERAL ELECTION TIMELINE

 - Vote in Person– Complete a provisional paper ballot on Election Day at your designated municipal polling place.
 Voters with disabilities may use the ADA-compliant voting machine available at each polling place.

 - Tracking your ballot– Set up your NJ Voter Information Account so you can track your ballot online after you’ve returned it.
-You can You can also contact your County Clerk or Board of Elections at 973-285-6715.
+Please note that ballot will not be marked as “accepted” until after the election is over.
+Voters will be notified within 24 hours by mail if there is a signature issue.
+You can You can also contact your County Clerk or Board of Elections at 973-285-6715 or email [email protected]

 - Vote Counting– All properly completed ballots will be canvassed and counted using extra-high-volume ballot scanners.
 (NJ will begin counting ballots 10 days before Election Day in order to meet the certification deadline.)